How To Write a Killer Application Resume for a Medical School

 This section on your application resume will show your university just how dedicated you are.

-Describe where you worked, what your responsibilities were, for how many hours did you work for.
+Describe where you worked, what your responsibilities were, and how many hours you worked.
 You might also write about your achievements.
 For example: “I’ve been helping 9 patients with dementia for 2 months at [hospital].
 My experiences were: […], and I learned a lot about […].”

 With this section alone, you will be ahead of many other students!